weitse-hsu/ensemble_md/docs/simulations.rst

 * One TOP file of the system of interest, as specified in the input YAML file.
 * One MDP template for customizing MDP files for different replicas, as specified in the input YAML file.

-Note that multiple GRO/TOP files can be provided to initiate different replicas with different configurations/topologies, in which case the number of GRO/TOP files must be equal to the number of replicas.
+Note that multiple GRO/TOP files can be provided to initiate different replicas with different configurations/topologies (like for MT-REXEE), in which case the number of GRO/TOP files must be equal to the number of replicas.
 Also, the MDP template should contain parameters shared by all replicas and define the coupling parameters for all intermediate states.
 Moreover, additional care needs to be taken for specifying some MDP parameters need additional care to be taken, which we describe in
 :ref:`doc_mdp_params`.
 Lastly, to extend a REXEE simulation, one needs to additionally provide the following